How to Talk With Children and Young People About Race and Racism

 Talk about Similarities and Differences

-Allow children the opportunity to discuss differences between people: skin colours, hair textures, facial features, temperaments and abilities, family structures and relationships, but also focus on similarities.
+Allow children the opportunity to discuss differences between people: skin colours, hair textures, facial features, temperaments and abilities, homes, family structures and relationships, but also focus on similarities.
 Across ethnicities, countries and cultures there are things we all share: our common humanity, our concern for others, our need to be loved, our need to eat and sleep and play and have a home and clothes – all of which can be different and valued in their different forms.
 Avoid stereotypes and generalisations; remember there is huge diversity within every ethnicity, country and culture.

 Start from Where Young People are